rvennam/istio101/workshop/exercise-4b/README.md

-# Exercise 4 - Monitoring
+# Exercise 4 - Monitoring (Optional, only do this section if you're able to create Services in your own account)

 <!-- ## Using IBM Log Analysis with LogDNA